 What substances are chemtrails claimed to contain?

 Aluminum oxide, barium, and strontium are most commonly cited.
 Dane Wigington's GeoengineeringWatch archive documents elevated levels in soil, rainwater, and snow samples.
-The scientific consensus attributes elevated levels to industrial emissions and natural geology.
+The scientific consensus attributes elevated readings to industrial emissions and natural geology.

 Who is Dane Wigington?

 Founder of GeoengineeringWatch.org, the most active long-running chemtrail research operation.
-Produced "The Dimming" (2021) and earlier documentaries.
+Producer of The Dimming (2021) and earlier documentaries.
 Lost a 2021 defamation case against a climate scientist and was ordered to pay costs.

 Have US states banned chemtrails?